 How will a topographic survey benefit my plan?

-- choose the right location for any new buildings.
+- Choose the right location for any new buildings.

-- identify opportunities to enhance the value of your scheme.
+- Identify opportunities to enhance the value of your scheme.

-- take into account off-site or near-site risks that could pose engineering challenges.
+- Take into account off-site or near-site risks that could pose engineering challenges.

-- avoid encroaching on or building over boundary services.
+- Avoid encroaching on or building over boundary services.

-- mitigate risk from natural and manmade features.
+- Mitigate risk from natural and manmade features.

-- uncover unseen hazards like buried foundations.
+- Uncover unseen hazards like buried foundations.

 Potential problems that can be highlighted by topographical surveys:

-Ready to get started?
+Ready to get started with your topographical survey?

 Experienced topographical survey firm Arbtech Consulting Ltd, carries out surveys priced from £399+VAT, depending on the scheme’s scale and complexity.
 The majority of their work relates to residential, commercial and industrial development, mainly on urban, green and brownfield sites.
 To find out more contact Arbtech.